 Biology references the natural science of plants and living organisms.
-It covers an array of topics and specialist areas including; human biology genetics, biochemistry and microbiology – and many more.
+It covers an array of topics and specialist areas including; Human Biology Genetics, Biochemistry and Microbiology – and much more.
 A degree in this area will last at least three years and provide you with a valuable set of skills.
 A knowledge of biology plays a vital function in everyday life, from medical discoveries to the production of food.
-Graduates of this degree and related areas play a vital role within society.
+Graduates of this degree and related areas play a vital role in society.

 What A Levels do I need?

 Students will need to have studied biology at A-level if you want to continue it at university, and the grades for this subject vary depending on the institution.
 Many universities will also value a second science – chemistry, physics, or maths.
 Generally, two A-levels in science will be useful.
 You can also see our Biology personal statement examples; these will help you to gain an insight into what you need for your personal statement.

 There is a wide range of modules available to study at university, and the teaching styles vary depending on this modules, with some theoretical subjects being taught in a classroom from others that require lab work and field trips.
 Most degrees will be three years in length, although some are sandwich courses which involve students completing a year in industry and work experience prior to the final year.

 Many of the degrees on offer include; biological sciences, biomedicine, biochemistry, pre-medical studies, ecology and conservation, environmental biology, environmental science (and technology) earth and environment science, environmental change and sustainable development and human geography.
 There are also degree courses available as joint honours combining another subject, such as, psychology or geography.

 What should I expect from studying Biology?

 Students who are interested in biology will learn how truly clever nature is, by studying proteins, natural selection and beautiful structures within nature.
 The practical work within the lab will provide great experience and memories that will make you feel like a ‘true scientist’.
 Biology and biological sciences involve the study of life, and students will do exactly that.